 Token Based Authentication in Web API

-Please use below SQL Script to create and populate the UserMaster table with the required sample data.
+Please use the script below to create and populate the UserMaster table with the required sample data.

 CREATE DATABASE SECURITY_DB